stormpath/express-stormpath/docs/upgrading.rst

 Session management has also changed.
 We now issue OAuth access tokens and refresh tokens when a user logs in with a username and password.
 These are stored in the browser in HTTP-Only, Secure cookies.

+This means that we no use a session middleware, as these token are managed by the  Stormpath API.
+Thus, the following has changed:

+- The property ``req.stormpathSession`` has been removed, if you were using this property to store stateful session information you will need to add a session middleware to your library, such as `express-session`_.
+- The ``secretKey`` option has been deprecated, and no longer needs to be supplied.
-This means that we no longer need a local cookie session mechanism, as the session is managed by Stormpath via these tokens.
-Thus the ``secretKey`` option has been deprecated, and the timeout settings for cookies are now tied to the TTL settings of the Access Tokens and Refresh Tokens.
-These can be modified on the OAuth Policy of your Stormpath Application, which is easily accessible through your Stormpath Admin Console.
+- The ``sessionDuration`` option has been removed.
+The timeout settings for cookies are now tied to the TTL settings of the Access Tokens and Refresh Tokens.
+These can be modified on the OAuth Policy of your Stormpath Application, please see :ref:`setting_token_expiration_time` for details.
+- The ``sessionDomain`` option is deprecated, see :ref:`configuring_cookie_flags` for the new option format.

 Next, we've disabled the `/oauth` endpoint we previously enabled by default.
 If you want to enable this, with its default settings, you can now do the